Pamoi/datavalanche/README.md

 - The avalanche data from the Swiss Avalanche Foundation contains entries for every fatal avalanche in the last 20 years (359 avalanches).
 It contains the date, location, starting point, elevation, activity (e.g. off-piste skiing), victims, and danger-level that day.
 - There is also avalanche data from data-avalanche.org in a similar format.
-- Daily meteo data from ECMWF in GRIB format.
+- Daily weather data from ECMWF in GRIB format.
-- The might be some meteo data on http://data.geo.admin.ch/ but it is not very clear what is available.
-It may also be possble to obtain some data from MeteoSwiss.
+- The might be some weather data on http://data.geo.admin.ch/ but it is not very clear what is available.
+It may also be possible to obtain some data from weatherSwiss.

 ## Problems and Solutions

-Crawling the data for both meteo and avalanches is the first difficulty encountered.
+Crawling the data for both weather and avalanches is the first difficulty encountered.
 For this reason different scripts are implemented on in javascript: `avalanche_data_processor.js` which allow us to get the html table as a pandas dataframe.
-The python script: `pre_processing.py` allows the querying of the meteo data, this was rather time consuming since it was using a special librairy and data format.
+The python script: `pre_processing.py` allows the querying of the weather data, this was rather time consuming since it was using a special librairy and data format.
-Once this was done we regrouped everything in the `datavalanche.ipynb` notebook and proceeded to do some exploratory data analysis to later produce different vizualisations.
+Once this was done we regrouped everything in the `datavalanche.ipynb` notebook and proceeded to do some exploratory data analysis to later produce different visualizations.
 This includes different plots of weather data, avalanches data and 2 different interactive maps.

+Finally we created a HTML webpage containing the main findings.

 ## Deliverables

-- The `datavalanche.ipynb` with the different vizualisations.
+- The `datavalanche.ipynb` with the different visualizations.

-- Am homemade fancy HTML webpage with nice graphs and vizualisations showing the main discoveries of our research
+- Am homemade fancy HTML webpage with nice graphs and visualizations showing the main discoveries of our research

 ## Timeplan